Fundamental solutions of the Knizhnik-Zamolodchikov equation of one variable and the Riemann-Hilbert problem: Introduction

 under certain assumptions (Theorem \ref{thm:KZ_RH}).
 In other words, the solutions $\cL^{(0)}(z)$ and $\cL^{(1)}(z)$ are completely characterized by the Riemann-Hilbert problem of multiplicative type \eqref{eq:mRH}.\\

 This article is organized as follows: In Section 2, we prepare some terminologies about free Lie algebras and shuffle algebras, and survey the connection problem of the KZ equation of one variable due to \cite{OkU} and \cite{OiU1}.
 In Section 3, we consider in details the generalized inversion formulas.
-We prove the generalized inversion formulas independently of the connection relation \eqref{eq:connection01}, and show that the consistency condition for the generalized inversion formulas is given by \eqref{eq:duality_mzv}.
+We prove the generalized inversion formulas independently of the connection relation \eqref{eq:connection01}, and show that the duality relation \eqref{eq:duality_mzv} is obtained as the consistency condition.
 In Section 4, we formulate and solve the recursive Riemann-Hilbert problem of additive type corresponding to the inverse problem for the generalized inversion formulas.
 Finally, in Section 5, we consider the inverse problem for the connection problem of the KZ equation and show that it has a unique solution.

 \paragraph{\bf Acknowledgment}